The Comprehensive Guide to Voluntary Administration (Updated 2021)

 Risk of uncertainty

 While voluntary administration could offer troubled enterprises a second chance to return to profitability, this type of insolvent action also brings the risk of liquidation for the company.
-Depending on the findings of the review, the appointed administrator could recommend and the voters could vote for putting the company into liquidation, and this could well be what the directors want to avoid.
+Depending on the findings of the review, the appointed administrator could recommend eligible voters to put the company into liquidation, and this could well be what the directors want to avoid.

 However, the administrator could also recommend entering a DOCA, which could give the business a clear pathway back to profitability.
 The final option is recommending control be given back to the directors, in which case the company would return to trading as normal.